AriFordsham/GHCWiki/building/using.md

 One exception, however: `make maintainer-clean` should not delete `configure` even if `configure` can be remade using a rule in the `Makefile`.
-More generally, {{{make maintainer-clean}}} should not delete anything that needs to exist in order to run `configure` and then begin to build the program.
+More generally, `make maintainer-clean` should not delete anything that needs to exist in order to run `configure` and then begin to build the program.

 After a `maintainer-clean`, a `configure` will be necessary before building again.